 Figure 3-1.
 Sample Revolution Format Display

 Revolution supports both uploading and downloading of indicator configuration data.
-This capability allows configuration data to be retrieved from one indicator, edited, then downloaded to another.
+This capability allows configuration data to be retrieved from one indicator, edited, then downloaded to another indicator with an identical hardware configuration.

 To use Revolution, do the following: